MrSeekino/FluentHelper.EntityFramework/README.md

 The best and quickest way to get the latest release of EntityFramework.FluentHelper is to add it to your project using NuGet (<https://www.nuget.org/packages/FluentHelper.EntityFramework>)

-Alternatively binaries can be builded by opening "EntityFramework.FluentHelper.sln" available in current repository under [Sources](https://github.com/MrSeekino/FluentHelper.EntityFramework/tree/master/Sources) folder
+Alternatively binaries can be builded by opening "FluentHelper.EntityFramework.sln" available in current repository under [Sources](https://github.com/MrSeekino/FluentHelper.EntityFramework/tree/master/Sources) folder

 ## Bug Reports
 If you find any bugs, please report them using the [GitHub issue tracker](https://github.com/MrSeekino/FluentHelper.EntityFramework/issues) with as much details as you can.